venzee/generator-venzee-serverless/generators/content/templates/.deploy/README.md

 # About Deployments

 We use CodeShip to deploy to AWS.
-Before you can build, you will need to have to created a new CodeShip Pro (not CodeShip Basic ) project and connect it to the git repository for this project.
+Before you can build, you will have to created a new CodeShip **Pro** (not CodeShip Basic) project and connect it to the Git repository for this project.

 ## Preconditions

 1. Install CodeShip's CLI [Jet](https://documentation.codeship.com/pro/builds-and-configuration/cli/)
 1. Download you project's [AES Key](https://documentation.codeship.com/pro/builds-and-configuration/environment-variables/#downloading-your-aes-key)
 1. Store the AES Key in the root of the project
 1. Rename the AES key to `codeship.aes`.
-This last step is not strictly need, but it makes things easier, and the rest of this documentation assumes that you've done it.
+This last step is not strictly needed, but it makes things easier, and the rest of this documentation assumes that you've done it.

 - :exclamation: **AES files must never be checked in!**
-- :information_source: AES keys are ignored by git by default.
+- :information_source: AES keys are ignored by Git by default.

 Optionally, if you want to [run local builds](#building-locally), you must install [Docker](https://docs.docker.com/engine/installation/).